srijan-paul/srijan-paul.github.io/injuly.in/src/blog/ts-adt.md

 ---

 I write Go and TypeScript at my day job.
-In both these languages, I often reach for patterns that I had originally learned while using Haskell.
+In both these languages, I often reach for patterns that I had originally learned in Haskell.
 This series of articles will cover some ideas from functional programming that I think every programmer should at least have a passing familiarity with.